St Quintin Park & Wormwood Scrubs railway station

 St. Quintin Park & Wormwood Scrubs was a railway station on the West London Railway on the border of North Kensington and Hammersmith & Fulham, West London.
 It was situated on an embankment next to North Pole Road, close to the road's junction with Wood Lane and near Wormwood Scrubs in what is now the London Borough of Hammersmith and Fulham.

 The station was located on two different sites during its history.
 The original station building and platforms, constructed mostly of wood, opened on 1 August 1871 with the name Wormwood Scrubs, alternatively spelt Wormwood Scrubbs, but closed on 1 November 1893 and the station was resited 100 yd further north, to the north side of North Pole Road.
 It had been renamed St. Quintin Park & Wormwood Scrubs on 1 August 1892.
 Under that name it remained operational until it was struck by an incendiary bomb on the 3rd Oct 1940, and destroyed by fire.
 The second station, also of wooden construction, burned away and its remains were demolished.

 Most electric trains on the present-day West London Line stop near the site of the former station to change current collection method, as the line to the north is electrified by AC overhead lines and to the south by DC third rail.
-In 2009 local authority leaders lobbied the government to build a new station a short distance to the north of the disused one, however, such plans have not materialised.
+In 2009 local authority leaders lobbied the government to build a new station a short distance to the north of the disused one.
+To date such plans have not materialised.